considonet/g-build/README.md

 ## FAQ

-__Why is my WebStorm/PhpStorm/Rider not linting the code?__

-This is because `tslint` package is included inside G-Build's `package.json` and is not detected by JetBrains' software by default.
-To use `tslint` inside your IDE, please set manually the path to `tslint` pointing to the proper directory inside your project's `node_modules` directory.

 __How to be able to import .vue files into TypeScript files?__

 TypeScript needs to be informed that exports from .vue files are of type `Vue`.
 Because .vue files are imported and transpiled using `vue-loader`, the type declarations don't exist in the transpiled .js file.
 In this case please create a so-called shim file (usually we keep it in `/shims/vue.d.ts`) containing: